huanan1/50.037-Blockchain/README.md

 - receive and verify transactions
 - send transactions

+### Ledger
+Implemented features:
+- Dictionary that stores public key as keys and account balance as values
+- Verifies transactions in the transaction queue
+- Updates account values accordingly when all transactions in the queue are verified
+- Creates new keys for new recipients
+- Rejects transactions when sender does not exist in ledger

 ### Double-spending attack
 1. At a specified block in the code, the attacker will send a transaction.